ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 The final submission is composed of two seperate models with slightly different paramters.
 The model weights are 2 and 1 respectively.
 One extra step is added after the model training to find the optimal splits.
 This step maximizes the quadratic weighted kappa with respect to 7 cut-off points.
 With those optimal cut-off points, the final prediction is then caculated by mapping the raw regression results to the oridinal risk measures.

-###Second, the ideas to complete a competition in a short time (coming soon).
+###Second, the ideas to complete a competition in a short time.

 I started this competition a week before the deadline and had about 5 weekday nights plus the weekends to figure things out.
 I'll list the tasks for each day and hopefully that would provide a framework to manage the time and resources if a short turnaround is required.

 **Please note that this is just for data competitions like Kaggle where the training and test sets have been cleaned.
-In real world, the data munging part should take a significant amout of time and should be absolute key in machine learning pipeline.**
+In real world, the data munging part should take a significant amout of time and would be absolute key in machine learning pipeline.**

 **- Day 1:**